maxim-kukushkin/VoronYetAnotherBurner/docs/Assembly.md

 - Filament: PETG
 - Part Cooling: for majority of parts (see the **Advice** comments inside each section)
 - Supports: for some of the parts (see the **Advice** comemtns inside each section)
+- Orientation: all printable STLs have been pre-rotated the way they're advised to be printed

-# Assemlby
+# Assembly

 ## 1. Hot End cartridge
 ### 1.1.
 Dragon High Flow

 #### 1.1.1.
 Print the files
-Start by printing the hot end cartridge parts from the respective [subdirectory](../ToPrint/DragonHF/stls)
+Start by printing the hot end cartridge parts from the respective [subdirectory](../ToPrint/DragonHF/stls) - **Advice:** use support touching build plate

 #### 1.1.2.
 Add heat inserts to the front part
 ![HE cartridge front with heat inserts](resources/HE_cartridge_DragonHF_front.png)